jackrugile/variaboard/TASKS.md

 - [ ] display units? (px, em, deg)?
 - [ ] output current settings, and output code to rebuild settings (definitions)
 - [ ] methods to add new controls, or load from initial contructor
-- [ ] flash when getting hit by randomize or mutate
-- [ ] set mutate and randomize methods to the control itself
 - [ ] custom easing for randomize and mutate, combine map and ease
-- [ ] fix issue with snapped value at end of easing?
 - [ ] set custom mutation ratio
 - [ ] list browser compatibility, get polyfills where needed
 - [ ] look in to accessibility concerns